Weakly almost square Lipschitz-free spaces: Abstract

 \section{Abstract}

 We construct a Lipschitz-free space that is locally almost square but not weakly almost square; this is the first example of such a Banach space.
-We also show that if $M$ is a geodesic metric space, then $\mathcal{F}(M)$ is weakly almost square.
-Lastly, we prove that a Lipschitz-free space cannot have the symmetric strong diameter $2$ property.
+We also prove a result, which indicates that geodesic metric spaces are a potential metric characterization for weakly almost square Lipschitz-free spaces.
+Lastly, we prove that a Lipschitz-free space can not have the symmetric strong diameter $2$ property.